 Let’s take a look at some of the most popular foods in Lesotho.

 Papa is a staple food in Lesotho enjoyed in almost every household.
 In the highlands, maize is taken to a local mill for grinding into maize meal or mealie meal, and it tends to differ in both color and taste from that used in the lowlands, which is more refined and is store-bought.

 It is prepared by bringing water to a boil in a pot, then adding the maize meal and stirring using a stick called a Lesokoana until you have a thick consistency and reduce the heat.
 Stir the Papa again a few minutes later in a process called ho e fetola, which means “to turn it,” and at this point, your Papa should be more solid.
 Stir the papa again a few minutes later for the last turn, and your papa is ready.

 It is mostly enjoyed with Moroho (leafy greens), and Papa ka Moroho is a staple meal in Lesotho.
 For a more balanced meal, you can also serve Papa Ka Moroho with meat, tinned fish, eggs, or any protein of your choice.
 You can also enjoy it with both fresh and sour milk, or beans, peas, or vegetables of your choice.

 2. Moroho (Leafy Greens)

-Although moroho is not prepared with maize, it has to be next to papa because that is exactly where it belongs.
-You can hardly have moroho without papa.
+Although Moroho is not prepared with maize, it has to be next to Papa because that is exactly where it belongs.
+You can hardly have Moroho without Papa.
 Moroho is made of leafy greens such as spinach, rape, and others.
-Some weeds such as white goose are also enjoyed as moroho, as well as herbs such as stinging needle and many others.
-Cabbage is also used as moroho.
+Some weeds such as white goose are also enjoyed as Moroho, as well as herbs such as stinging needles and many others.
+Cabbage is also used as Moroho.